 - The claimant/attorney may believe that your conduct was not covered by the Federal Tort Claims Act;

 - The claimant/attorney may be unaware of the immunity protection afforded IHS or P.L.
 93-638 health professionals.

-Such legal actions are usually brought in State court.
-There are specific statutes (28 USC 2679, 42 USC 233(a)-(f)) which apply to the situation in which a IHS or P.L.
-93-638 health professional is sued for damages resulting from the performance of medical or related functions while acting within the scope of employment.
+The Public Health Service Act, the Indian Self-Determination and Education Assistance Act, and the Indian Health Care Improvement Act provide FTCA coverage for certain IHS or P.L.
+93-638 health professionals when they are sued for damages resulting from the performance of medical or related functions while acting within the scope of employment.
 The lawsuit would be removed from the State court, before trial, to the appropriate federal district court.
 The U.S. Government would then be substituted as the proper defendant and the action against the health professional would be dismissed.
 The suit against the United States would then be dismissed if no administrative tort claim had been filed with the agency.

 Depending upon the established policies in the health facility concerned, either the supervisor or the person who has been designated to act as liaison with the Office of the General Counsel should immediately telephone the following office to report that an IHS or P.L.
 93-638 health professional has been named in a civil action:

 Chief, Claims and Employment Law Branch, Office of the General Counsel, DHHS, 330 C Street, S.W., Switzer Building, Suite 2600,Washington, D.C.
 20201; Telephone (202) 619-2155